-Establishing a new lawn is a simple task.
-Establishing a lush, healthy lawn,
+Installing and establishing a new lawn is a simple task.
+Creating a lush,

-largely free of weeds and submerged rocks, is a sizable endeavor.
-The result
+healthy lawn, largely free of weeds and submerged rocks, is a sizable endeavor.

-is well worth the effort.
+The result is well worth the effort.
 The effort is not one of complexity.
-It's is a

-function of time and effort.
-The end result is a lawn that looks like a million
+It's is a function of time and effort.
+The end result is a lawn that looks

 Here is what you need to create that great lawn: